Liquid Mixing and Agitation

 Viscosity is a property of fluids that characterizes their resistance to flow.
 A higher viscosity fluid is more difficult to pump than a lower viscosity fluid, leading to longer blend times.
 Some fluids “act” less viscous when shear is applied to them, often referred to as the apparent viscosity of a fluid.
 Viscosity is a very important factor to consider when sizing a mixer.

-Vortex or not?
+Vortex or Not?

 A vortex is a flow pattern formed by the mixer for the purpose of drawing down solids that would otherwise float.
 In a great number of cases, a vortex is not desirable because it can result in air entrainment and incomplete mixing.